 "Have you tried changing the picture in your mind?"
 I asked.
 "Every time that old picture pops up, have you purposefully envisioned a new replacement picture?"
 She shook her head.
 "That psychological stuff does not work with me."
 I smiled.
 "It is brain function stuff."
 She rolled her eyes and continued.
 "As I said, I have tried everything, but nothing has helped.
 Finally, I told him to move out."

 "How is that working?"
 I asked.
 Silence and more tears stream down her face.
 "It appears that you are still sad.
 It has been five years since the incident.
 What are you still sad about?"
 I asked Jaylee.
 In a nanosecond her entire demeanor changed.
 Her black eyes blazed fire and indignation.
 "What do you think I am sad about?" she shouted.
 "Are you a complete moron?
 He ruined my life.
 That is what I'm sad about!"
-I'm Cheating On My Husband: Am I A Bad Person?
+Does Cheating Make You A Bad Person?

 It also appeared that sadness was the least of her problems.
 For several minutes Jaylee raged about the injustice of life.
 After all, she had been a good wife and mother and did not deserve this.
 "Have you tried forgiving him?"
 I asked.